 8. Analyze your virtual audience

 It's gonna be different than your in-person audience.
 This is natural... and something to consider as you create engaging event content.
+Consider focusing some attention on attendees that wouldn't normally be able to join in your events, fostering a type of loyalty that your donors haven't felt for a nonprofit before.

 9. Double down on follow-up